SecurityLogMiner/log-collection-documentation/PRD.md

 1. **Data Collection:**
    - The system should be able to collect data from the specified source.
    - *Requirements:*
-     - Define a mechanism to connect to the data source securely.
+     - Use TLS certificates to connect to the data source securely.
      - Specify supported data formats for efficient data parsing.

 2. **TLS Connection Establishment:**
-   - The system should establish a TLS connection with the destination to ensure secure and ordered data transmission.
+   - The source should establish a TLS connection with the destination to ensure secure data transmission.
    - *Requirements:*
      - Implement TLS over TCP socket creation and management.
      - Create, Update, and Revoke certificates with an in-house CA manager